macktron/macktron.github.io/index.markdown

 * In **budgetary control**, a clear realignment appears in 2012, during the peak of the **Eurozone debt crisis**.
 The **EPP (centre-right)** and **Greens/EFA (green-left)**, who previously showed some alignment, start to diverge sharply.
 This coincides with increasing disagreements over fiscal discipline, austerity, and EU-level spending.
 The crisis pushed parties into more ideologically defined stances.
 [Read more on the Euro crisis](https://www.investopedia.com/terms/e/european-sovereign-debt-crisis.asp/)🌐.
-By 2013, **REG** starts to shift positions in this area, moving away from its previous closeness with **S&D** and closer to **EPP** on certain budget votes.
+By 2013, **REG** starts to shift positions in this area, moving away from its previous alignment with **S&D** and closer to **EPP** on certain budget votes.
 This could reflect its liberal economic stance becoming more pronounced during recovery debates.

 * In the area of **environment and public health**, we see strong, consistent clustering between **Greens/EFA**, **The Left**, and **S&D**, especially in years like 2018.
 Their alignment reflects shared support for EU-led climate policy, regulation, and health measures.

 * In 2020, a major divergence emerges between **EPP** and **IDG** across multiple policy areas.
-COVID-19 debates — on vaccines, lockdowns, recovery funds, and public health — force parties to take clear stances.
+COVID-19 debates - on vaccines, lockdowns, recovery funds, and public health - force parties to take clear stances.
 IDG often resisted joint EU responses, while EPP leaned toward centralized action, leading to increased separation in voting similarity.

 Crises and high-stakes policy moments, like the Eurozone crisis (2012) or the COVID-19 pandemic (2020), act as catalysts for polarization in voting patterns of the European Parliament.
 These shifts are not uniform across all policy areas.
 In economic and budgetary matters, we often see movement between liberal and conservative blocs.
 In climate and health, the fault line is clearer: pro-EU integration vs. nationalist opposition.